Sport and Exercise

 Whether you prefer team sports or more individual exercise, and whether or not you enjoyed sports at school, you will find that there are lots of fun ways to keep yourself fit and healthy at King's.
 The College has an enthusiastic and sociable sports scene, and competes against other Colleges in the University.
 At King's the emphasis is on accessibility.
 Whether you are experienced in a sport or new to it, you will be very welcome to get involved.

 There are lots of opportunities to get involved both on the pitch and in other roles such as coaching and umpiring.
 You may want to continue with sports that you already play, but equally it's a great chance to try something new, whether it be ultimate frisbee or mixed lacrosse.
-Other students teach you the skills.
 At College level it is normal for new players to train and play alongside those with more experience - that's what it's all about.

 Sports at King's range from traditional Cambridge sports such as rowing, through athletics, a range of team sports, racquet sports and cricket, to the very popular outdoors activity society.
 There should be something for everybody.